planttheidea/nage/README.md

 pool.release(object);
 ```

-**NOTE**: If you pass an object that is not part of the pool, an error is thrown.

 #### reset

 Resets the pool to its initial state, which is based on the [`initialSize`](#initialsize) value from [options](#options).